funnisimo/gw-core/README.md

-# gw-core
+# gw-utils

-Core functionality for a Roguelike
+Utility functionality for a Roguelike